Andrei-cloud/anet/README.md

 * `ErrTimeout`: Response not received within deadline.
 * `ErrQuit`: Broker is shutting down normally.
 * `ErrClosingBroker`: Broker is in process of closing.
+* `ErrQueueFull`: Broker request queue is full (backpressure; broker not closing).
 * `ErrNoPoolsAvailable`: No connection pools are available.
 * `ErrClosing`: Pool is shutting down.
 * `ErrInvalidMsgLength`: Message length header is invalid.
 * `ErrMaxLenExceeded`: Message exceeds maximum allowed size.

+## Configuration Semantics Notes

+### PoolConfig

+The current pool implementation focuses on fast-path Get/Put with minimal validation.
+Fields like `IdleTimeout` and `KeepAliveInterval` are primarily applied on the server side in this repository; client-side idle eviction is limited to a light, periodic subset validation to avoid hot-path overhead.
+Extend the pool if strict idle eviction is required.